Relationship with God.

+Our relationship with God is a broad topic.
+It does not only focus on our personal time of prayer, but also on our walk with God throughout the day.
+However, in this study we want to focus on our personal time of prayer and fellowship with God.
 The greatest source of fulfillment and joy in our lives is, knowing God.
 We read in John 17:3, “This is eternal life, that they might know You, the only True God, and Jesus Christ whom You have sent.”
-We read in 1 Corinthians 2:9, “But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.”
-This is not only for eternity, but also for our relationship here on earth.
+In 1 Corinthians 2:9 it says, “But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.”
+This is not only for eternity, but something we can experience right now on earth.

 Jesus said in John 15:15, “Henceforth I call you not servants; for the servant does not know what his lord does: but I have called you friends; for all things that I have heard of my Father I have made known unto you.”
 There is a difference between a relationship of a servant and a relationship with a friend.
 A servant focuses on his work and expects to receive a wage or a reward for what he does.
 This can be true with us in our relationship with God.
 If we expect God to bless us because of what we do something for Him, then we have a mentality of a servant.
 For example, if we preach well, or do something for God, then God we think that God will be pleased with us.
 Our identity must never be based on our ministry or performance, but on God’s love for us.

-On the other hand, when we have the mentality of a friend, relationship is more important than performance.
+On the other hand, when we have the mentality of a friend, then relationship is more important than performance.
 A friend does something for his friend because he loves his friend.
-Furthermore, he knows that the blessing he receives from his friend is because his friend loves him.
+Furthermore, he knows that the blessing he receives from his friend is not based on what he does, but because his friend loves him.
 The same applies to our relationship with the Lord.
 We do things for Him because we love Him and we know that He will do things for us because He loves us.
 Our relationship with God is not affected by our successes or failures, but by the revelation of His love for us, and what the Bible says about us.

 First of all, our relationship with Jesus is more important than our ministry.
 Jesus said to Martha, “Mary has chosen that good part.”
 In another translation it says, “Mary has chosen the best dish.”
 In other words, her food is tastier than the food that Martha was preparing for Jesus.
 God is far more interested in our intimacy and love for Him than what we can do for Him!